Minority Mental Health Awareness Month

 Taking on the challenges of mental health conditions, health coverage and the stigma of mental illness requires all of us.
 In many communities, these problems are increased by less access to care, cultural stigma and lower quality care.

-Help us spread the word through the many awareness, support and advocacy activities.
+Help us spread the word through awareness, support and advocacy activities.
 Share minority mental health awareness information, images and graphics for #MinorityMentalHealth throughout July.

 America’s entire mental health system needs improvement, including when it comes to serving marginalized communities.
 Learn more about how you can get involved with Minority Mental Health Awareness Month.